OpenDDS/OpenDDS/docs/internal/dev_guidelines.rst

 For number-based conditions like ``DCPS_debug_level`` and ``Transport_debug_level``, the number used should be the log level the message starts to become active at.
 For example for ``DCPS_debug_level >= 6`` should be used instead of ``DCPS_debug_level > 5``.

+.. [#lldbg] The reason that debug conditions don't rely on both `LogLevel::Debug` and another debug control system is that it results in simpler check and the log level already loosly controls all the debug contol systems.
+  See the `LogLevel::set` function in :ghfile:`dds/DCPS/debug.cpp` for exactly what it does.

 Message Content
 ---------------